MikroElektronika/mikrosdk_click_v2/clicks/i2ctocan/README.md

 ### Application Task

-> This is an example that shows the use of an I2C to CAN click board™.
+> This is an example that shows the use of an I2C to CAN Click board™.
 > Logs pressure difference [ Pa ] and temperature [ degree Celsius ] values
-> of the VAV Press click wired to the I2C to CAN click board™.
+> of the VAV Press Click wired to the I2C to CAN Click board™.
 > Results are being sent to the Usart Terminal where you can track their changes.

 ```c